101 Neptune East

 Meals covered by the fall semester’s room and board rate will commence the Friday after move-in.
 During the period before classes start, the residence halls will be open for the noon and evening meals, and residents will receive a prorated amount of their normal weekly meal plan value.
 Regular service commences on the Monday classes start.
 For the spring semester, the first meal served under the room and board rate will be breakfast on Monday of the week classes start.
 During academic weeks that are shortened by holidays or breaks, residents will receive a prorated amount of their normal weekly meal plan based on the number of service days in the shortened week.

 Students may change their meal plan at no cost.
 Meal plan changes may also be made the first week after a resident changes halls.
-For more information please see the Meal Plan Change Form.
+For more information you can manage your meal plan online.

 Residence Hall students have the option of getting a Temporary Card by visiting any of the residential dining center offices.
 This temporary card suspends your lost OneCard so that it cannot be misused and then it will allow you to access your Huskie Bucks or Meal Plan.